 favor of another, allowing and encouraging local developers to take advantage of them

 local purposes.
 Even without specialized functionalities (including very strong validation)

 for these elements by default, they could nonetheless be differentiated enough from

 another and from the main set of elements to do something reasonable in display and

 applications – up to and including useful generic functionalities, such as simply

 @class assignments in the HTML

-results of a transformation, where they would be available for mapping to display semantics in
+results of a transformation, where they would be available for mapping to display

 So here is a straw-man proposal for a set of such elements and attributes: